|André Cadieux, Zuzana Riha, Brendan Phelps, Tom Patry, and Lisa Patry, owners and head chef at the Woolsey. (Submitted)|

-Riha’s striking acrylics of local fauna grace the walls, and flora adorn the tables.
-The large patio with a view of Mounts Begbie and Macpherson is bordered by flower and herb gardens, from which head chef Brendan Phelps gathers ingredients and feeds with the restaurant’s compost.
+Riha’s striking acrylics of local fauna grace the walls, and flora adorns the tables.
+The large patio with a view of Mounts Begbie and Macpherson is bordered by flower and herb gardens, which head chef Brendan Phelps gathers ingredients from and feeds with the restaurant’s compost.

 Phelps has worked at the Woolsey on and off since 2012 and returned as head chef in January of this year.
 His cooking history includes a two-year course at NAIT in Edmonton and a stint in London, England at a Michelin-starred restaurant.

 “I often worked from 7:30 a.m. to midnight in London, plus a one-hour commute both ways,” said Phelps.
 “There wasn’t much work-life balance, but I learned about planning, precision, timing and focus – aspects of a restaurant that aren’t just about service.”

 Phelps was granted almost full control of the menu for the refresh, which allowed him to be more creative with the dishes.

 “I’ve been cooking since I was 12 and I like making people happy with the food I make,” he said.
 “My favourite item on the menu is the Berkshire pork.
 It’s happy meat.
 Some people think a pork chop’s a pork chop.
 This is different.”